MFM-347/LightNamer/README.md

-# **RenCLI: CLI & Library for Auto Renaming** 🚀
+# **LightNamer: CLI & Library for Auto Renaming** 🚀

-RenCLI is a **Python library and CLI tool** designed to **automate file renaming** in a given directory.
+LightNamer is a **Python library and CLI tool** designed to **automate file renaming** in a given directory.
 It sequentially renames files using a specified **base name**, appending a numeric index while preserving the original file extension.

 ## **📌 Features**